Male (woreda)

-Maale is one of the woredas in the Southern Nations, Nationalities, and Peoples' Region of Ethiopia.
+Maale is one of the woredas in the South Ethiopia Regional State.
 It is named after the Maale people who are living at this woreda.
-Part of the Debub Omo Zone, Male is bordered on the south by Bena Tsemay, on the west by Bako Gazer, on the north by the Basketo special woreda and Gelila, on the north and east by the Gamo Gofa Zone, and on the southeast by Dirashe special woreda.
-Male was separated from Bako Gazer woreda.
+Part of the Debub Omo Zone, Maale is bordered on the south by Bena Tsemay, on the west by Bako Gazer, on the north by the Basketo special woreda and Gelila, on the north and east by the Gamo Gofa Zone, and on the southeast by the Dirashe special woreda.
+Maale was separated from Bako Gazer woreda.
+The administrative seat of this district is Lemogento.